finos/tracdap/doc/index.rst

 .. note::
-	We are building the documentation for TRAC in tandem with the open source version of the platform, both are in active deveopment.
+	We are building the documentation for TRAC in parallel with the open source version of the platform, both are in active deveopment.
 This documentaiton is presented in the hope that it will be useful before it is complete!